-Despite the success of zero waste stores, some have struggled.
+Despite the success of zero-waste stores, some have struggled.
 This is proof that there is still a lot of work to be done.

 In.gredients was the first store to open in the US that focused on zero waste in 2012.
-However, the realisation hit that despite packaging improvements, it was proving hard work to encourage shoppers through one store to change their ways1.
+However, the realization hit that despite packaging improvements, it was proving hard work to encourage shoppers through one store to change their ways1.

 Rather, they were going to other stores because they had not brought containers or produce bags.
 Due to their scale, the competition also provided a wider range of items on their shopping lists.
 Eventually, the business had to close.
 Perhaps before its time, but also showing that opening a zero-waste grocery store is no easy ride.

 Increasing consumer options one store at a time seems set to continue to be a growing trend.
-Providing the option to purchase goods in bulk using their own containers and buying zero-waste products looks hear to stay.
+Providing the option to purchase goods in bulk using their own containers and buying zero-waste products looks here to stay.

 Aisle after aisle contains plastic from floor to ceiling and other such items.
-What’s more, in the UK they also throw away 7.3 million tons of food each year that we can put to good use.
+What’s more, in the UK, they also throw away 7.3 million tons of food each year that we can put to good use.
 As such, alongside plastic, food waste in itself is now a global problem.

-A wander around the supermarket will present you with bananas in plastic packaging, cucumbers in shrink-wrapping and pizzas placed on polystyrene bases.
+A wander around the supermarket will present you with bananas in plastic packaging, cucumbers in shrink-wrapping, and pizzas placed on polystyrene bases.
 So, if we are going to reduce plastic waste and food waste, then supermarkets can do a lot.

 What is promising is that many supermarkets are undertaking their own initiatives:

 Again, this is another supermarket that has removed the cheaper plastic bags.
 What’s more, it is also removing the plastic boards that come with all freshly made pizza products.
 This will remove 178 tonnes of plastic.
-The supermarket also has plans to introduce zero-profit re-usable coffee cups too.
+The supermarket also has plans to introduce zero-profit reusable coffee cups too.

 When it comes to food waste, Lidl has been leading the way.
 We live in an era where our food has to look perfect.
-Odd-shaped food would be discarded and thrown to waste but Lidl is challenging this.
+Odd-shaped food would be discarded and thrown to waste, but Lidl is challenging this.
 Offering slightly damaged and odd-shaped fruit and veg at a reduced cost, it aims to reduce unnecessary food waste.